Religion in Bhutan: Buddhism

-The Sharchops, descendants of the country's probable original inhabitants, live in the east.
-Reportedly, some Sharchops practice Buddhism combined with elements of Bon whereas others practice animism and Hinduism.
+The Sharchops, descendants of the country's probable original inhabitants, make up most of the eastern population.
+It is reported that some Sharchops practice Buddhism combined with elements of Bon whereas others practice animism and Hinduism.

-The government supports both Kagyu and Nyingma Buddhist monasteries.
-The royal family practices a combination of Nyingma and Kagyu Buddhism and many citizens believe in the concept of "Kanyin-Zungdrel," meaning "Kagyupa and Ningmapa as one."
+In the early 2000s, the Ngalop people, descendants of Tibetan immigrants, comprised the majority of the population in the western and central areas and mostly followed the Drukpa Lineage of Kagyu Vajrayana.
+The government supported both Kagyu and Nyingma Buddhist monasteries.
+The royal family practiced a combination of Nyingma and Kagyu Buddhism and many citizens believe in the concept of "Kanyin-Zungdrel," meaning "Kagyupa and Ningmapa as one."

 Hinduism

 Hindus, mainly in the South, practice Hinduism.
-There are about 92,167 Hindus mainly of Lhotshampa ethnicity living in Bhutan.
-They form 12% of the country's population, and Hinduism is the second largest religion of the nation.
-The very first Hindu temple was constructed in Thimphu in 2012 by the Je Khenpo, Chief Abbot of Bhutan, and Hindus practice their religion in small to medium-sized groups.
+There are about 175,000 Hindus mainly of Lhotshampa ethnicity living in Bhutan.
+They form about 23% of the country's population, and Hinduism is the second largest religion of Bhutan.